bernedom/bernedom.github.io/services/en/index.md

 Master CMake with guidance from the author of [CMake Best Practices](/cmake-best-practices).
 I offer training, code reviews, and hands-on support to help your team build modern, efficient, and maintainable CMake projects.
 Whether you're migrating from legacy systems or optimizing existing setups, I can help.

-## Embedded Linux Solutions

-Get expert assistance with your embedded Linux projects.
-From system architecture to build system optimization, I provide practical solutions to help you deliver robust and efficient embedded software.
-Leverage our experience to overcome challenges and accelerate your development process.

 ## [Workshops & Trainings](/services/workshops/)

 Empower your team with hands-on workshops tailored to your needs.
 Topics include CMake, lean software delivery, and modern development practices.
 From short sessions to multi-day workshops, I ensure your team gains practical, real-world skills.

 ## [Project Work](/services/project-work/)

 Need extra development power?
-I specialize in delivering practical solutions, from modernizing C++ codebases to implementing custom features and optimizing build systems.
+I specialize in delivering practical solutions, from modernizing C++ codebases, over embedded Linux solutions to implementing custom features and optimizing build systems.
 Whether it's a small task or a large-scale initiative, I can help you achieve your goals.

 ---